\Lambda-buildings and base change functors: Introduction

 \item These base change functors act as a functor on the category of $\Lambda$--buildings to the one of the $\Lambda'$--buildings, but only for isometries mapping apartments to apartments.
 In particular, let $G$ be a group acting on $X$ by isometries stabilizing the system of apartments, then $G$ acts on $X'$ by isometries stabilizing the system of apartments and the map $\phi$ is $G$--equivariant. \end{enumerate} \end{Theorem}

-The proofs of the main results 1 to 3 can be found in Sections~\ref{section:firstMain} to \ref{section:thirdMain}.
-Before defining generalized affine buildings in Section~\ref{Sec:Prelim}, we will use the last subsection of the introduction to state our main applications.
+The proofs of the Main Results 1 to 3 can be found in Sections~\ref{section:firstMain} to \ref{section:thirdMain}.
+Before defining generalized affine buildings in Section~\ref{Sec:Prelim}, we will use the penultimate subsection of the introduction to state our main applications.
+The last subsection will be devoted to an example clarifying the main results.